aloisdeniel/fountain/README.md

 ## Included middlewares

+To import middlewares, use the `import 'package:fountain/middlewares.dart';` directive.

 ### Actions

 By default, the framework includes a `ApplicationActionExecutor` middleware that allows to define `ApplicationAction`s which are then invoked directly to produce new states.